-The Stewardship Council has developed a grant program that will fund selected enhancements on the Watershed Lands.
-Grant funding may be available to accomplish future projects that enhance one or more of the six Beneficial Public Values.
-Projects may include habitat restoration or physical measures such as developing trails, day use areas, and other public access improvements.
+The Stewardship Council is developing a grant program to fund enhancements on the Watershed Lands in the future.
+Grant funding will be available to accomplish any number of potential future physical measures such as developing trails, day use areas, and other public access improvements.

-4 Settlement Agreement Paragraph 17(c) states, "PG&E shall fund PG&E Environmental Enhancement Corporation with \$70 million in Cash to cover administrative expenses and the costs of environmental enhancements to the Watershed Lands... provided that no such enhancement may at any time interfere with PG&E's hydroelectric operations maintenance or capital improvements."
+&lt;sup>5 Settlement Agreement Paragraph 17(c) states, "PG&E shall fund PG&E Environmental Enhancement Corporation with \$70 million in Cash to cover administrative expenses and the costs of environmental enhancements to the Watershed Lands... provided that no such enhancement may at any time interfere with PG&E's hydroelectric operations maintenance or capital improvements."

-Monitoring Plan for the Economic and Physical Impacts of Disposition and Implementation of Enhancement Measures
+9. Monitoring Plan for the Economic and Physical Impacts of Disposition and Implementation of Enhancement Measures